Public Invited to Participate in Update of Hazard Mitigation Plan

 OES is updating the plan in partnership with the incorporated communities of Auburn, Colfax, Lincoln, Loomis, and Rocklin and special districts throughout the county and with assistance from consultants with Foster Morrison Consulting, LLC, a firm that specializes in hazard mitigation and emergency management.

-For more information on the update and how to get involved, contact Young (Rod) Rodriguez at 530-886-4602 or by e-mail.
+For more information on the update and how to get involved, contact Young (Rod) Rodriguez at 530-886-4602 or by emailing Young Rodriguez.